Shao-Group/metagenome-analysis/README.md

 The following assemblers are benchmarked:

-This project analyzes different de novo metagenome assemblers to assess their performance and limitations with respect to [PacBio long-reads HiFi](https://www.pacb.com/smrt-science/smrt-sequencing/hifi-reads-for-highly-accurate-long-read-sequencing/) metagenome data (both synthetic and real).
+This project analyzes different de novo metagenome assemblers to assess their performance and limitations with respect to [PacBio HiFi long-reads](https://www.pacb.com/smrt-science/smrt-sequencing/hifi-reads-for-highly-accurate-long-read-sequencing/) metagenome data (both synthetic and real).

 The following assemblers are analyzed: